-Chinese Medicine has great ways to empower people to be responsible for their own health, and some amazing therapies to boot!
+Chinese Medicine practitioners have great ways to empower people to be responsible for their own health, and some amazing therapies to boot!
 It has a huge history with many contributors over the last 2000+ years.
 The earliest historical documentation of people using Chinese medicine stems from the Shang dynasty (c.1600-1046BCE).

 Acupuncture – Rebalancing the bodily landscape

 A lot of people are a bit squeamish when it comes to the idea of needles.
-That is completely fair enough, however there’s something you should know: It doesn’t usually hurt – especially if the needles you use are very good quality, very sharp and very fine.
-Nowadays, in Australia, each needle is single-use and disposable, and comes in its own single blister-pack.
+That is completely fair enough, however there’s something you should know: It doesn’t usually hurt – especially if the needles you use are of good quality and as fine as 12mm for sensitive patients.
+Nowadays, in Australia, each needle is single-use and disposable, and comes in its own blister-pack.
 This helps to ensure that no infection is passed on via the needle.
 Sometimes people are surprised at the places where acupuncture needles go, but it can be in many different areas in the body.
 The most common areas are hands, feet, arms, legs and stomach, or in the meridians that run up and down the back either side of the spine.
-Acupuncture has been used traditionally for a huge range of health problems, from depression and anxiety to immune disorders and colds and flu.
-There are also traditional branches of Acupuncture specifically devoted to pregnancy, fertility, preparation for labor, and paediatrics.
 Acupuncture isn’t just for muscle pain, although modern research shows it can be helpful in numerous musculoskeletal pain conditions (Cohen et al, 2017; Vickers et al, 2018; de Ara et al, 2019).

 Chinese Herbs – Personal potions for maximum empowerment.